Applications for Summer 2023

 By car share: CapU and Evo are partnering to bring car sharing to CapU and CapU student housing.
 The pilot project will give students more options for getting between the campus and student housing.

-By car: Limited parking is available on a first-come, first-served basis.
+By car: Limited parking is available, considering that students apply for parking.
 Costs, if any, are still being considered.
+Typically, we have a waitlist for parking during the academic year.
 It is important to note that demand for parking spaces may, at times, exceed the space available.
 All vehicles must be registered with student housing upon move-in.
 Students are encouraged to use transit, cycle or car share.

 Demand for student housing is high.
 Students need access to safe, clean and comfortable housing that is also reasonable.
 The off-campus location is the first phase of student housing to meet that demand.